leka/moti/README.md

 	Moti.checkSensors();
 	Moti.sendData();

+It is a lot easier for everyone to write code and to understand what you do.
+It is also easier for the other people who will read your code to understand what you're trying to do.

+It's not a real `API` but it will eventually become one.

 ##Branches

 **IMPORTANT:** Our model is based on [A successful Git branching Model](http://nvie.com/posts/a-successful-git-branching-model/).
 PLEASE, take the time to read it carefully before starting.
 We don't want you to mess things up! :)

-*	master is the stable branch for production and tests.
+*	`master` is the stable branch for production and tests.
-*	dev (origin HEAD) is the development branch for unit/lab tests and behaviour development. if the lab tests are concluding, a pull request to the master can be made.
+*	`dev` (origin HEAD) is the development branch for unit/lab tests and behaviour development. if the lab tests are concluding, a pull request to the master can be made.
-*	feature branches are transitory branches used to develop new features to incorporate to the dev branch. when the feature is bugless, a pull request may be made to merge the concluding results inside the dev branch.
+*	`feature branches` are transitory branches used to develop new features to incorporate to the dev branch. when the feature is bugless, a pull request may be made to merge the concluding results inside the dev branch.

-##Toolbox

-###Basic

-To help us develop our product, you'll first need to different softwares:

-*	[Arduino IDE](http://arduino.cc/en/main/software) - this software is used to develop the source code and to upload it to your Arduino board.
-We recommend going for the 1.0.5 version.
-If you are a little more advanced user feel free to try the new beta version 1.5.
-Please note that you may encounter strange behaviors (we do sometimes), so please, take the time to report them in the [Due Forum](http://forum.arduino.cc/index.php?board=87.0) and/or here.
-*	[Processing IDE](http://www.processing.org/download/) - this software is an incredible tool to create GUI from scratch.
-Besides Moti, we are developing a GUI to debug and analyze data.
-You can find the [Moti Processing App here](https://github.com/WeAreLeka/moti-processing-app).
-As for the Arduino IDE, we are using the latest beta.
-Sometimes everything works find, sometimes there are some bugs.
-Restarting your computer can be a good solution.
-*	[Git](http://git-scm.com/) - Of course, you need to have git install but we assume that if you are reading this, you know what it is and how to use it.
-If you're not really comfortable with the Terminal, you can use a Git GUI.
-[Try this list](http://git-scm.com/download/gui/mac), test them and stick to the one you prefer! :)
-*	[Github account](https://github.com/signup/free) - Sign up for free, fork the project, improve the awesomeness and pull it back!

-With these softwares, you should be up and running and ready to hack autism with Moti!

-###Advanced

-Okay, so you started with the Arduino and Processing IDE, you're now familiarized with the languages, you've already read and write something like a thousand lines of code and you would really love some new tools to speed up your coding and improve your coding experience.
-Here are some solutions for you that we, at Leka, are using on a daily basis with great pleasure!

-*	[Sublime Text 2](http://www.sublimetext.com/2) - ST2 is our favorite code editor.
-It takes some time to familiarize but once you get used to it, you'll have some hard time finding a replacement!
-The great thing with ST2 is that you can install or develop your own packages to improve your coding experience.
-Here after are some of theme :)
-*	[ST2 Package Controler](http://wbond.net/sublime_packages/package_control) - First start with this one!
-It will allow you to manage and install great packages.
-Follow the instruction provided by the link and your good to go!
-*	[Arduino-like IDE](https://github.com/Robot-Will/Stino) - This package allow you to develop the Arduino code and upload it to your robot directly from within ST2.
-Everything is very well explained on their Github.
-If you are having some troubles, give us a call or contact them directly.
-*	[Processing-like IDE](https://github.com/b-g/processing-sublime) - Same as above but for Processing!
+*	`oldies` branch keeps all the old code and libraries we used for the first prototype.
+It is deprecated now but could be help full for beginners.

 ##How to install